 - Wreaths: A eucalyptus wreath adds a consistent basis of greenery that can be enhanced with colorful ribbon during the holidays.
-Add natural sprigs to treat guests to that pleasant aroma upon arrival.
+Add natural sprigs to treat guests to a pleasant aroma upon arrival.

 - Topiaries: Natural or artificial evergreen topiaries provide a great foundation for holiday decorations and can be left up sans-decor throughout the winter months.

-- Extra lighting: Add some twinkle branches or luminaries for a glow that lasts all season.
+- Extra lighting: Add some twinkle branches for a glow that lasts all season.

 - Garlands: Hang a basic green garland over the front door, and add small ornaments during the holidays.
 This long needle option features tiny LED lights.

 The shifting of seasons definitely brings changes to a home’s curb appeal.
-But with a little preparation, your home can remain gorgeous throughout the year … and for years to come!
+But with a little preparation, your home can remain eye-catching throughout the year — and for years to come.